s-macke/starflight-reverse/README.md

 As much as playing this truly amazing game is fun, reverse engineering this game is also fun.
 Expect the unexpected.
 Normally when you reverse engineer such an old game you expect ten thousands of lines of pure assembler code, which you can analyze with the usual tools such as IDA Pro.
 But not this time.
 Actually for this game you can throw the usual tools away.
 They are useless.
 You are on your own.
 The reason is that Starflight was written in [Forth](https://en.wikipedia.org/wiki/Forth_(programming_language)), a language I barely knew about.

 When you dissect the executable it reveals some fantastic internals
  * Forth is a stack machine, with a [reverse Polish notation](https://en.wikipedia.org/wiki/Reverse_Polish_notation).
-The compiled code keeps this structure.
+The compiled code retains the structure of the Forth source code.
+No optimization by the compiler.
  * The x86-assembly code consumes less than 5% of the size of the exectuable
  * More than 90% of the executable are actually 16-Bit pointers.
  * 2000 of around 6000 word names, which you would call debugging symbols nowadays, are still in the code, but encrypted.
 This enables us to reverse engineer a high portion of the original source code.